akhesaCaro/akhesaCaro.github.io/generics.md

 Okay, so we have the documentation, we have a neat design, what else could **Generics** give us?

 The way Generics work is that it creates a **structure representation** of the type.
-Instead of parsin the type and give de correspondance, it gives a "description" of the type.
-Code converter using `Generics` are more robust to changes.
+Instead of parsin the type and give the correspondance, it gives a "description" of the type.

 ### Code generator